-For those who prefer a standard, repeatable stimulus for Speech Mapping, the software provides several digital audio files.
+For those who prefer a recorded, repeatable stimulus for Speech Mapping, the software provides several digital audio files.
 These are accessed by clicking the File button on the right and then selecting the desired track from the pull-down menu in the audio player.
+Peak measurements is recommended.

 Once the desired track is selected, click the Start button to begin measuring.
-When enough data is collected, click the Stop button to stop the recording and measurement.
+A pure tone or white noise will be presented and once it reaches the selected input level with the slide bar, the chosen track will play.
+When enough data is collected, click the Stop button to stop the recording and capture calibration measurement.

 It is also possible to use an audio CD, such as the patient's favorite music to perform Speech Mapping.
 Simply click the CD button and then select a track as above.
 Use the sound level meter on screen to check the proper level.
 Adjust the output of the speaker to desired level using the sound level meter.
 (Remember conversational speech is 65 dB at 1 meter).

 NOTE: The screen shot above shows the MedRx Modified Speech Spectrum (Canoe).
 It is also possible to underlay DSL i/0 or NAL-NL2 targets on this screen.
-Click Options in the text menu bar on the top of the screen to select and configure these underlays to meet the needs of your practice.
+Click Options + Show Targets in the text menu bar on the top of the screen to select and configure these underlays to meet the needs of your practice.